 In 1990, Deacon William J. Hefti left Trinity for California.
 In May 1997, Father Sakin resigned as Associate Rector.
 Declining attendance resulted in no need for replacement.

 After 25 years of faithful service Father Aldrich retired in May of 2005.
 Trinity called a part-time interim rector, Father Kenneth Gluckow, to pastor the parish through the transition in a similar orthodox, Anglican, and bible-based tradition.

 In December 2006 the Reverend Christopher Rodriguez was called to be rector of Trinity Church.
 During the past five and a half years Father Rodriguez focused efforts on updating the physical church property, improving communications and growing the community through the building of family and youth ministry.
 Another strength he brought to Trinity was bible-based preaching and educational bible study.

 In the Spring of 2012, the Reverend William C. Noble joined the ministry team at Trinity to further extend our pastoral ministry.
 Shortly thereafter, Father Rodriguez was called to the rector of another parish in August 2012.

 In September of 2013, the Reverend John Mason Lock, former Curate at All Souls Episcopal Church in Oklahoma City, Oklahoma, joined Trinity Church as Priest-in-Charge.
 Father Lock has brought a warm heart of evangelical faith and a firm commitment to Christian orthodoxy.
 His tenure has been marked by a dedication to pastoral care, Christian education, traditional worship, and gospel preaching.
-Father Lock’s leadership has played a fundamental role in this moment of transition for Trinity Church and we look forward to his official installation as Rector later this year.
+Father Lock was formally installed as the 13th rector of Trinity on March 26, 2017.